auth0/docs/articles/api-auth/tutorials/implicit-grant.md

 * `audience`: The unique identifier of the API the app wants to access.
 Use the **Identifier** value on the [Settings](${manage_url}/#/apis) tab for the API you created as part of the prerequisites for this tutorial.

-* `scope`: The scopes which you want to request authorization for.
+* `scope`: The <dfn data-key="scope">scopes</dfn> which you want to request authorization for.
 These must be separated by a space.
-You can request any of the [standard OIDC scopes](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) about users, such as `profile` and `email`, custom claims that must conform to a namespaced format (see panel below for more info), or any scopes supported by the target API (for example, `read:contacts`).
+You can request any of the [standard OpenID Connect (OIDC) scopes](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) about users, such as `profile` and `email`, custom claims that must conform to a namespaced format (see panel below for more info), or any scopes supported by the target API (for example, `read:contacts`).
 Note that user's consent will be requested, every time the `scope` value changes.
 The custom scopes must [conform to a namespaced format](/api-auth/tutorials/adoption/scope-custom-claims).
 For more information on this, refer to the [Namespacing Custom Claims](#optional-customize-the-tokens) panel.

 * `response_type`: Indicates the type of credentials returned in the response.
 For this flow you can either use `token` to get only an Access Token, `id_token` to get only an ID Token (if you don't plan on accessing an API), or `id_token token` to get both an ID Token and an Access Token.